RADESH626/black-noise-nextjs/memory-bank/functionalities/Returns.md

 1.  **Proceso de Revisión Manual:** All return requests must be reviewed by the supplier.
 The supplier must contact the customer to agree on the details.
 2.  **Notificación por Correo:** An email is sent to the supplier when a return is requested.
 3.  **Cambio de Estado del Pedido (Flujo Sugerido):**
-    *   Usuario solicita devolución -> El sistema cambia el estado a "Solicitud de devolución".
+    *   Usuario solicita devolución -> El sistema cambia el estado a "SOLICITUD_DE_DEVOLUCION".
     *   Proveedor revisa la solicitud -> El proveedor contacts the customer.
 From their panel, they can:
         *   Aprobar Devolución (Reembolso total/parcial): Changes the status to "Devolución aprobada".
         *   Rechazar Devolución: Changes the status to "Devolución rechazada" and must fill in a mandatory field with the reason.